mineichen/pilatus/book/src/structure.md

    - It's ok if tests of your crate break due to breaking changes in e.g. `pilatus-rt/unstable`.
 If `unstable` is only in `[dev-dependencies]` and not `[dependencies]`, your crate remains stable for others to be used.
  - Allow for tightly bound crates.
    - The GUI will be tightly coupled to a specific backend version internally.
 But their interface to dependents is just a stable leptos-component.
    - `{name}-rt` projects may depend on their `{name}` counterpart with active `unstable` feature.
-Unstable can e.g. make {name}::DeviceParams available, which is a shining example of a unstable, ever evolving structures you shouldn't depend on in your project.
+Unstable can e.g. make {name}::DeviceParams available, which is a shining example of a unstable, ever evolving structures you shouldn't depend on in external code.
 But the UI and the `device` implementation in your `{name}-rt` project are allowed to rely on it.

 ## Why do we even have `-rt` projects?
 The biggest reason for having `*-rt` projects is compilation time.
 RT projects often have significant dependencies. `pilatus-axum-rt` contains heavy dependencies like `tokio`, `async-zip`, `image`, `tower` etc. If all this code lived in `pilatus-axum`, depending crates could only start compiling, when `pilatus-axum-rt` and all of its dependencies are ready, leading to long dependency chains.
 For crates on which noone depends on, you could also add a `rt` feature flag to your `{name}` project instead.
 This allows:
  + fine grained visibility (e.g. Params-fields are only visible in a submodule)
  + avoiding Orphan-Rule problems

-For device Extensions like `pilatus-emulation-camera` this might be the better option, because it will rarely be a dependency except in integration tests and executables.
+In the open source pilatus project, we don't do that, because the UI is always created in a different repo, so it doesn't make sense.
+The UI is external, so it can easily be published as MIT without any confusions and because we really want to be able to write a new UI with the same conveniences like the official one used.
+Furthermore, experiments showed, that most code suddenly was behind a `cfg(feature = "rt")` flag, which seemed off.

 ## Ignore executables